Kings, Ambassadors, Priests, and Temples of God

 Called to Positions of Rulership and Leadership

-With the exception of the writings that explain how to obtain salvation and the prophesies concerning the events at the end of the gospel age of salvation, almost everything else that is written in the New Testament concerns how to conduct one's life as a king, an ambassador, a citizen of the Kingdom of God, a priest, and a temple of God.
+With the exception of the writings that explain how to obtain salvation and the prophecies about the events at the end of the gospel age of salvation, almost everything else that is written in the New Testament concerns how to conduct one's life as a king, an ambassador, a citizen of the Kingdom of God, a priest, and a temple of God.

 Clearly being the Father's kings, ambassadors, priests, and temples today (1.Pet.2:1-10) and after Christ returns (Rev.1:4-6; 5:5,8,10) is a major part of one's calling.
 Therefore, it behooves those who are called to participate in the first resurrection to clearly understand the responsibilities that one has been called to perform and to learn how to perform them during this life through study and practical application in one's daily life so that one will be prepared to fulfill the position for which one has been called.

-In order for the early church to perform their individual and collective responsibilities, members were given physical and spiritual authorizations and powers depending on their specific need and function within the church.
+In order for members of the early church to perform their individual and collective responsibilities, members were given authorizations and powers depending on their specific need and function within the church.
 These authorizations and powers made it possible for the early church to do a great work for God before they disappeared from the world scene as a collective work.

 The Dispersed Church Age